pepkit/pipestat/docs/usage.md

 Report a result.

-optional arguments:
+options:
-  -h, --help                   show this help message and exit -n N, --namespace N          Name of the pipeline to report result for.
+  -h, --help                   show this help message and exit -n N, --project-name N       Name of the pipeline to report result for.
 If not provided
-                               'PIPESTAT_NAMESPACE' env var will be used.
+                               'PIPESTAT_PROJECT_NAME' env var will be used.
 Currently not set
   -f F, --results-file F       Path to the YAML file where the results will be stored.
                                This file will be used as pipestat backend and to restore